rukai/not-webusb-rs/readme.md

 Usage follows a request/response model where the browser JS or wasm sends a request to which the device must send exactly 1 response.

 The goal is to be a production ready library for use in real devices.
-However, while it works fine for simple use cases, it is not currently in a state where I would be comfortable deploying this in production.
+However, while it works fine for simple use cases, it needs more scrutiny and testing before I would be comfortable using it in production.

 not-webusb consists of: